anamika-sen/anamika-sen.github.io/_pages/research.md

 ### **Job Market Paper**

-The Impact of Austerity on Gender Inequality in Time Allocation
+The Impact of Austerity on Gender Inequality in Time Allocation in the United States

 ### **Publications**